pjflanagan/jekyll-digital-resume/README.md

-A blog and project portfolio at <http://pjflanagan.me>
+A project portfolio at <http://pjflanagan.me>

 `jekyll serve`